-Pay deductions for the November and December strike days will appear on pay slips in January and February.
+Pay deductions for the December strike days will appear on pay slips in January or February.

 National strike pay

-UCU will provide strike pay as follows: members earning £30,000 or more will be able to claim up to £50 per day from the third day onwards; members earning below £30,000 will be able to claim up to £75 per day from the second day onwards.
-The maximum currently claimable by any one member is £500.
+UCU will provide strike pay as follows: members earning £30,000 or more will be able to claim up to £50 per day from the second day onwards; members earning below £30,000 will be able to claim up to £75 per day from the second day onwards, up to a maximum of eleven days (under review).

-You will need your pay slips for January and February (when the deductions will be made) to apply to the local and national funds (you may apply for both).
+You will need your pay slips for January (when the deductions will be made) to apply to the local and national funds (you may apply for both).

 If you need financial assistance because of strike action, please do not be afraid to apply for it, whatever your career stage or contractual status.
-During the 2018 strike, the local hardship fund disbursed many thousands of pounds.
+During the 2018 and 2019-20 strikes, the local hardship fund disbursed many thousands of pounds.

 Local hardship fund